Arthritis in the Foot and Heel

 - Drugs: Certain prescriptions and illegal drugs can cause arthritis.

-There are two types of arthritis that are usually seen in the foot, rheumatoid arthritis and osteoarthritis.
+There are two main types of arthritis that are usually seen in the foot, rheumatoid arthritis and osteoarthritis.

 Osteoarthritis is a degenerative condition common in older people.
 Usually affecting one or more joints, osteoarthritis can be caused by obesity, age and certain types of trauma.
 Other types of bone changes may occur in conjunction with osteoarthritis, such as bone spurring, cartilage destruction, and joint space narrowing.